 Qualitative results of these models are depicted in Figure \ref{fig:visual}.
-Specifically, cross-sectional 2D MRI images of two given patients are shown, for both source and target domains, along with the corresponding ground truth and segmentation masks obtained by the different models.
-We can observe that if no adaptation method is applied, the model trained on the source domain completely fail to segment the target image.
-Including an adaptation adversarial module visually improves the segmentation, which aligns with the numerical values reported in Table \ref{table:aligned}.
-Having a closer look to the AdaptSegNet segmentation we observe that while the CSF (in brown) seems to correlate with the ground truth, both white and gray matter (in yellow and green, respectively) only capture global information, being imprecise in local details.
-This can be due to the fact that appearance of this particular structure remains similar across domains, whereas intensity distribution of white and gray matter highly differ between source and target domains.
-Indeed, this observation also holds for the \textit{No adaptation} setting, where CSF segmentation obtains the best performance for domain adaptation on MRBrains.
+Specifically, cross-sectional 2D \ac{mri} scans of two given patients are shown, for both source and target domains, along with the corresponding ground truth and segmentation masks obtained by the different models.
+We can observe that if no adaptation method is applied, the model trained on the source domain completely fails to segment the target image.
+Including an adaptation adversarial module visually improves the segmentation, which aligns with the numerical values reported in Table \ref{tab:results}.
+Having a closer look to the AdaptSegNet segmentation, we observe that while the \ac{csf} (in brown) seems to correlate with the ground truth, both \ac{wm} and \ac{gm} (in yellow and green, respectively) only capture global information, being imprecise in local details.
+This can be due to the fact that appearance of this particular structure remains similar across domains, whereas intensity distribution of white and \ac{gm} highly differ between source and target domains.
+Indeed, this observation also holds for the \textit{no adaptation} setting, where \ac{csf} segmentation obtains the best performance for \ac{da} on MRBrainS.
 Contrary, the proposed direct distribution matching method is able to correctly capture differences between images, satisfactorily adapting both domains.